Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Methodology

 \subsection{Multimodal Knowledge Collaboration}

-After gaining visual information storage inside LLMs, we need consider how to realize multimodal knowledge collaboration during generation.
-Regarding pretrained MVM and MLP in LLMs as visual and textual experts respectively, we propose a soft mixtures-of-multimodal experts (MoMEs) approach to achieve multimodal knowledge utilization at the token level.
+After gaining visual information storage inside LLMs, we need to consider how to realize multimodal knowledge collaboration during generation.
+Regarding pretrained MVM and MLP in LLMs as visual and textual experts, respectively, we propose a soft mixture-of-multimodal experts approach to achieving multimodal knowledge utilization at the token level.

-\textbf{Mixtures-of-Multimodal Experts (MoMEs)}.
-To speed up training process, as the bottom part shown in Figure~\ref{fig:model}, we freeze MVM and other parameters of LLMs, applying Low-Rank Adaption~\cite{hu2021lora} (LoRA) to tow-modality experts: MVM and MLP.
-We denote the inputs tokens for one sequence inputted to MoMEs by $\mathbf{X} \in \mathbb{R}^{m \times d}$, where $m$ is the number of tokens and $d$ is their dimension.
-The computed process for visual and language knowledge expert could be given in
+\textbf{Mixture-of-multimodal Experts (MoMEs)}.
+To speed up the training process, as the bottom part shown in Figure~\ref{fig:model}, we freeze MVM and other parameters of LLMs, applying Low-Rank Adaption~\citep{hu2021lora} (LoRA) to tow-modality experts: MVM and MLP.
+We denote the tokens of the input for one sequence inputted to MoMEs by $\mathbf{X} \in \mathbb{R}^{m \times d}$, where $m$ is the number of tokens and $d$ is their dimension.
+As show in Figure \ref{fig:momoes}, the computed process for visual and language knowledge experts could be given in

-where $B, A$ are learnable parameters added for each pretrained weight of visual and textual experts. \textit{LoRA-MVM} and \textit{LoRA-MLP}(X) represent original knowledge experts equipped with additional LoRA calculation.
-By doing so, the training process is efficient because of doing not update the overall parameters of experts.
+where $B, A$ are learnable parameters added for each pretrained weight of the visual and textual experts. \textit{LoRA-MVM}(X) and \textit{LoRA-MLP}(X) represent original knowledge experts equipped with additional LoRA calculation.
+By adopting this method, the training process becomes more efficient, as it does not require updating the overall parameters of two experts.

 Each MoE layer uses expert functions (shown in E.q.~\ref{eqlora}) applied on individual tokens, namely $\left\{f_i: \mathbb{R}^d \rightarrow \mathbb{R}^d\right\}_{1: 2}$.
 Each expert will process $p$ slots, and each slot has a corresponding $d$-dimensional vector of parameters.
-As \textit{S}$\rightarrow$\textit{M} shown in Figure~\ref{fig:model}, the token-level combination for expert outputs can be presented as
+As \textit{R}$\rightarrow$\textit{M} shown in Figure~\ref{fig:model}, the token-level combination for expert outputs can be presented as

-where $S\in R^{X\times2}$ and the final dimension is normalized with Softmax calculation.
-The output of each block in LLMs is denoted to $\mathbf{h}_o$.
+where $S\in R^{X\times2}$ refers to the weights of each expert, and the final dimension is normalised with Softmax calculation.
+The output of the MoMEs block in LLMs is denoted to $\mathbf{h}_M$.